 - At Petersgate we want all our children to be happy, confident and feel they are learning successfully. - We respect the rights and responsibilities of children.
 We value and encourage our children to share their views on all aspects of school life. - We believe that it is important to listen to what children have to say.
-All our staff develop strong relationships with the children in their care and encourage the children to express their views and feelings. - There is a school council who meet on a regular basis. - There is an annual questionnaire to actively seek the views of our pupils. - ELSA support provides children with alternative opportunities to express themselves when they find it difficult to articulate how they feel.
+All our staff develop strong relationships with the children in their care and encourage the children to express their views and feelings. - There is an annual questionnaire when we actively seek the views of our pupils. - ELSA support provides children with alternative opportunities to express themselves when they find it difficult to articulate.